BBC Yorkshire

 BBC Yorkshire is one of the English regions of the BBC.
 It was formed from the division of the former BBC North region into BBC Yorkshire and BBC Yorkshire and Lincolnshire, based in Kingston upon Hull.
-Serving West, North and South Yorkshire and the northern Midlands.
+Serving West, North and South Yorkshire and the north Midlands.

 Services

 Television

-BBC Yorkshires television output consists of the flagship regional news service Look North, the topical magazine programme Inside Out and a 20-minute opt-out during Sunday Politics.
-BBC Yorkshire also co-produces the rugby league highlights programme The Super League Show, which is simulcast in the North West, North East & Cumbria and East Yorkshire & Lincolnshire regions on Monday nights.
+BBC Yorkshires television output consists of the flagship regional news service Look North and a 30-minute Sunday morning regional politics show.
+BBC Yorkshire also co-produced the rugby league highlights programme The Super League Show, which was simulcast in the North West, North East & Cumbria and East Yorkshire & Lincolnshire regions on Monday nights.

 Radio

 The region is the controlling centre for BBC Radio Leeds, BBC Radio York and BBC Radio Sheffield.

 The three stations simulcast networked programming during the evenings and late night.

 Online and Interactive

 BBC Yorkshire also produces regional news and local radio pages for BBC Red Button and BBC Local News websites for each county.